splaisan/GenomicConsensus/README.md

 -------------------------

-The ``GenomicConsensus`` package provides the ``variantCaller`` tool, which allows you to apply the Quiver or Arrow algorithm to the mapped PacBio reads to get consensus and variant calls.
+The ``GenomicConsensus`` package provides the ``variantCaller`` tool, which allows you to apply the Quiver or Arrow algorithm to mapped PacBio reads to get consensus and variant calls.

 Background on Quiver and Arrow